zydou/arti/doc/dev/notes/rpc-meta-draft.md

 { "request_id": id }
 ```

-A successful response is the empty object.
+A successful response is the empty JSON object.
 If a successful response is sent,
 then the request was canceled,
 and an error was sent for the canceled request.